 You've got a great gift for your sweetheart on Valentine's Day.
 Awesome.
 Now, how are you going to present that lovely gift of yours?
 Wrapping paper?
 Cardboard box?
 Decorative bag?
 If any of those things are your answer—you're not trying hard enough.

 This ornament can be challenging for a novice, but rewarding for everyone who takes the time to complete the project.
 With its notably awkward and fascinating texture, you will be sure to impress all who see this.

-This video guide will help you to fold your own hanging origami crane ornaments to hang on a Christmas tree or in your windows.
-Perfect for beginners.
-For more information, including a step-by-step overview of the folding process, as well as to get started making your own folded-paper crane ornaments, watch this free origami lesson.
+With this guide, you'll learn how to make a simple paper cubes with origami, the traditional art of Japanese paper folding.
+For more information, including a step-by-step overview of the folding process, as well as to get started making your own colorful paper cubes from sonobe modules, watch this free origami lesson.

 Tutorial of how to quickly make and Origami Magic Ball!
 Get a piece of 20x40cm paper.
 Fold along side in 32 equal parts, by repeatedly folding the paper in half - using genderless folds.
 Fold the short side in 8 equal parts- using valley folds.
 Turn the sheet over and start diagonal folds - using valley folds into 32 parts.
 Roll paper out flat, and fold it zigzag following previously made genderless folds.
 At corner of paper, create a "water bomb" by pressing together previously made folds fo...

 With Valentine's Day looming in our midst, it's high time to start thinking about what you'll be cooking up and crafting for your sweetheart.
 But instead of spending any money on anything, just keep one thing in mind—everybody loves cold hard cash, even as a valentine gift.
 So, instead of spending your dough, fold it into a beautiful origami heart to give your loved one.
 Better yet—make a whole bouquet of folded dollar bill hearts.
 What could be sweeter than a bunch of heart flowers made of m...